bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 to achieve good results.

 The second reason is that I suspect my quantization isn't so great.
-As mentioned above, I did so funky rounding to ensure no zero-probability buckets, as well as a awkward way to discretize the latent variables.
+As mentioned above, I did so funky rounding to ensure no zero-probability buckets, as well as an awkward way to discretize the latent variables and data.
 I suspect there are some differences from [1]'s implementation (which is open source by the way) but I didn't spend too much time trying to figure out the differences.

 In any case, at least my implementation is able to *correctly* encode and decode and somewhat approach the proper implementations.
 As a toy implementation, I will make the bold assertion